jyurick/cmput397Assignment1/README.md

 # cmput397Assignment1
 This directory contains a group of python programs that are designed to create and perform search operations on an inverted-index file stored in an sqlite3 database.
+No parts of the starter code was used, merely referenced.

 1. create_index.py:
 *****************************************************************************************************